JuanPabloDiaz/freeForGeeks/README.md

 A collection of links to **free resources** and **tools** for developers.
 It includes everything from **Frontend** and **Backend** to **DevOps**, **security**, **competitive programming** and more.

+<h4 style="color:orange">How to Contribute?</h4>

+Please read the [CONTRIBUTING guidelines](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 # Frontend

 [Frontend dev bookmarks](https://github.com/dypsilon/frontend-dev-bookmarks) - Manually curated collection of resources for frontend web developers. ⭐ 40k stars